OfficeDev/office-js-docs-pr/docs/reference/manifest/customtab.md

 ### OverriddenByRibbonApi

 Optional (boolean).
-Specifies whether the **CustomTab** will be hidden on host and platform combinations that support an API that installs a custom contextual tab on the ribbon at runtime.
-The default value, if not present is `false`.
+Specifies whether the **CustomTab** will be hidden on application and platform combinations that support an API that installs a custom contextual tab on the ribbon at runtime.
+The default value, if not present, is `false`.
 If used, **OverriddenByRibbonApi** must be the *first* child of **CustomTab**.
 For more information, see [OverriddenByRibbonApi](overriddenbyribbonapi.md).

 ## CustomTab example